France-Travail/happy_vllm/docs/endpoints/tokenizer.md

  - `with_tokens_str`: Whether the list of tokens in string form should be given in the response (optional, default value : `false`)
  - `vanilla`: Whether we should use the vanilla version of the tokenizer or the happy_vLLM version (see [this section](#vanilla-tokenizer-vs-happy_vllm-tokenizer) for more details).
 This keyword is optional and the default value is `true`.

-The output is of the form :
+The format of the output is as follows :

 ```
 {